visgl/hubble.gl/dev-docs/proposals/trips-layer-export-keplergl-rfc.md

 ## Hubble.gl Additions

+### Core Library

+We will make additions to the `hubble.gl/core` to integrate between the core library classes and kepler.gl.

+- Kepler Adapter
+  - We'll need some way to hook hubble.gl into the rendering life cycle of kepler.
+We may be able to use the DeckAdapter directly with some modifications or create a KeplerAdapter to account for incompatible edge cases.
+- Kepler Scene
+  - In addition to deck.gl `layers`, kepler adds support for data `filters` in animation scenes.
+- Kepler Keyframes
+- [Team to determine additional tasks, as necessary]

 ### React Components

 All of these components are new.
 They will use styled-components with theme properties that match kepler.gl names.
+Ideally, they work standalone in the in the `@hubble.gl/react` package, and either integrated with kepler in `@hubble.gl/kepler` or `kepler.gl` directly.

 - Render Settings Panel
   - React state temporary for user modifications (allows “cancel” feature)